Work With Us

 We welcome applications from registered counsellors, psychotherapists, social workers and psychologists who:

-We actively encourage applications from: Aboriginal and Torres Strait Islander people • People of Colour and culturally diverse people • People with disabilities • People with diverse bodies • LGBTQIA+ people • Gender-expansive people • Neurodivergent people
+We strongly encourage applications from: Aboriginal and Torres Strait Islander people • People of Colour and culturally diverse people • People with disabilities • People with diverse bodies • LGBTQIA+ people • Gender-expansive people • Neurodivergent people

 How to Apply